-English not being your first language will not prevent you from volunteering, in fact its very useful to have a Newham community language.
-We may suggest further support for you in improving your English prior to placement dependent on your level of English.
-We would also try to place you with a mentor who spoke your home language.
+English not being your first language will not prevent you from volunteering, in fact it's very useful to have a Newham community language.
+We may suggest further support for you in improving your English prior to placement depending on your level of English.
+We would also try to place you with a mentor who speaks your home language.

 "I chose to volunteer with Early Start because I wanted to gain more experience in dealing with parents and children to progress to a family support worker role or something similar.
 The programme has been very easy to access.
 I have gained confidence in speaking to parents and children.
 I would recommend the Early Start Volunteering Programme as it’s an enjoyable experience filled with plenty of things to learn."